 A drill Sargent would never salute any officer who was in civilian clothes.
 And it's completely inappropriate for an officer to return a formal salute when not in uniform.
 See more

-Performed by military band See more
+Performed by studio orchestra See more